Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 18.4 Modifying Polkit Configuration Edit source

-Adjusting Polkit settings is useful when you want to deploy the same set of policies to different machines, for example to the computers of a specific team.
+Adjusting Polkit settings is useful when you want to deploy the same set of policies to different machines, for example, to the computers of a specific team.
 Customization of Polkit authorization settings can also be used to harden security for specific actions, or to improve the user experience by reducing the amount of password prompts for frequently used actions.
-Note, however, that granting certain Polkit actions without authentication can be a security hazard that may grant a regular user full root privileges.
-Only lower Polkit authentication requirements when you are certain it does not violate the system security in your specific environment.
+However, granting certain Polkit actions without authentication can be a security hazard that may grant a regular user full root privileges.
+Lower Polkit authentication requirements when you are certain it does not violate the system security in your specific environment.

 18.4.1 Overriding Polkit policy files Edit source